MayurKasidariya/IdentityServerDemo/README.md

                 options.UseSqlServer(connectionString,
                     sqlOptions => sqlOptions.MigrationsAssembly(migrationsAssembly)));
         ```
-    - add new migration using command for `IdentityDbContext` and update the database which create Asp user related tables
+    - add new migration using the command for `IdentityDbContext` and update the database which creates Asp user related tables
         ```
             PM> add-migration InitialIdentityServerMigartion -c IdsDbContext
             PM> update-database -Context IdsDbContext